 The park is home to a large variety of flora and fauna species, some of which are protected by law.
-In Rodna you will also find the highest mountain peak in the Eastern Carpathians - Pietrosu Mare, reaching an altitude of 2,303 meters.
-Besides the high peaks, the Rodna National Park is a great destination to explore some truly amazing caves (such as Grota Zanelor or Jgheabul lui Zalion, the most difficult to cross cave in Romania) or some of the glacial lakes (such as Lala Mare or Lala Mica).
+In Rodna, you will also find the highest mountain peak in the Eastern Carpathian Mountains - Pietrosu Mare, reaching an altitude of 2,303 meters.
+Besides the high peaks, the Rodna National Park is a great destination to explore some genuinely amazing caves (such as Grota Zanelor or Jgheabul lui Zalion, the most difficult to cross cave in Romania) or some of the glacial lakes (such as Lala Mare or Lala Mica).

 Botosani Old Town

-The city center of Bucharest is home to 60 monument-buildings that perfectly combine history with modern architecture.
-The area was built in the late 18th century, but many of its buildings were damaged by a large fire in 1887.
+Botosani city center is home to 60 monument-buildings that perfectly combine history with modern architecture.
+The area was built in the late 18th century, but a massive fire damaged many of its buildings in 1887.
 Nonetheless, the city center remained one of the most stunning in Romania, and it was partially restored between 2009 and 2011.

-Probably the most famous landmark in Romania is Bran Castle.
-And for good reason.
+Probably one of the most famous landmarks in Romania is Bran Castle.
+And for a good reason.
 This medieval castle was built in 1377 by the Saxons of Transylvania, and today is widely famous for its alleged connections with Bram Stoker's Dracula.
 Each year here is probably the biggest Halloween party in the world.